Joyeength/HR_diversity/README.md

+### Some contexts
+Human Resources at our telecom client is highly into diversity and inclusion.
+They’ve been working hard to improve gender balance at the executive management level, but they’re not seeing any progress.

 ### HR_diversity: Insights

 - The turnover rate of Men and Women is the opposite.
 For juniors and directors, men have a high turnover rate, while for women, Senior officers and directors are two positions with high turnover rates that need to be controlled.